aravind-naidu/PyCaret-Experiments/README.md

 I recently came across PyCaret library.
 And immedietly wanted to try several things and explore it.
 Here is a small effort to understand and use PyCaret.

+# What is PyCaret?
+[PyCaret](https://pycaret.org/) is an open source low-code machine learning library in Python that aims to reduce the hypothesis to insights cycle time in a ML experiment.
+It enables data scientists to perform end-to-end experiments quickly and efficiently.
+In comparison with the other open source machine learning libraries, PyCaret is an alternate low-code library that can be used to perform complex machine learning tasks with only few lines of code.
+PyCaret is simple and easy to use.
+All the operations performed in PyCaret are automatically stored in a custom Pipeline that is fully orchestrated for deployment.
+PyCaret is essentially a Python wrapper around several machine learning libraries and frameworks such as scikit-learn, XGBoost, Microsoft LightGBM, spaCy and many more.

 **Note: This repository will be updated periodically.**

 ## Notebooks: